me701/homework_csg/README.md

 contains the point.
 If no region contains the point, or if the point lives outside the bounding box, return `Geometry.DEFAULT_REGION`.

+Finally, the `plot` function should produce a `nx` by `ny` array of voxels over the bounding box such that each voxel value is equal to the region index at the center of the voxel.